sehrope/node-pg-db/README.md

 Internally this executes the tasks by calling [async.waterfall](https://github.com/caolan/async#waterfall).

+## Transaction API - Query and DML
+Each of these functions checks whether a transaction is currently in progress and then invokes the equivalent non-tx function of the same name.

 ### tx.query(sql, [params], function cb(err, rows))
 Ensure we're running within a transaction and execute the command.